-Legal costs comprise court fees and, if required, fees for experts, interpreters, and witnesses and the cost of announcements.
+Legal costs comprise court fees and, if required, fees for experts, interpreters, and witnesses, the costs of announcements.
 Under the Austrian Court Fees Act ("Gerichtsbegührengesetz"), the claimant or appellant has to pay the entire court fees in advance.
 The amount is usually determined on a graduated scale in accordance with the amount in dispute ("Streitwert").